Rekemer/OpenGL-Solar-System/README.md

 * *Bloom Effect*
     Sun has little bloom effect with HDR
 * *Normal Maps*
-    Volumes in textures are added with normal mapping
+    Bumpiness in textures are added with normal mapping